 • Craighead Primary School, Milton of Campsie

-• St. Matthew’s Primary School, Bishopbriggs
+• Matthew’s Primary School, Bishopbriggs

-• Wester Cleddens Primary School, Bishopbriggs.
+• Wester Cleddens Primary School, Bishopbriggs

 Clober Primary School